kenaryn/memoranda/java_memorandum.md

 `Arrays` type provide access to sorting and searching methods.

 `ArrayList<String>`'s instance is mutable conversely to `List.of()` or `List.copyOf()`.

+### Switch
+Use `yield <value>` to yield an arm result in a `switch`'s block as the last statement. *e.g.*
+`case 6 -> {
+    logger.log(Level.INFO, "User has failed 3 times before succeeding the authentication");
+    yield "Welcome, back!";
+}`

+*Nota bene*: a `return` statement is disallowed in a arm in order to avoid confusion with the `return` encompassing switch expression.

+- The computational complexity to look up the arm's evaluation is constant (*i.e.* O(1)) as opposed to linear (*viz.* O(n)) for a worse case scenario in an if-else statement.

+- Use total type pattern in stead of the default case to gracefully handle null references (which raise `NullPointerException`) and causes the last arm to be flexible by supporting the full hierarchy of the object passed to the switch mechanism.

 ## Syntactic sugar